Pair of Kings: Casting

 Mitchel Musso and Doc Shaw portray the two male leads, Boomer and Brady, the co-kings of Kinkow.
-After the second season, Mitchel Musso was dropped from the main cast following a DUI charge, and was replaced by Adam Hicks, who portrays the twins' long lost triplet brother, Boz.
-After the premiere on June 18, 2012, any mention of King Brady (Mitchel Musso) was completely removed from the Pair of Kings website.
+After the second season, Mitchel Musso left the main cast, and was replaced by Adam Hicks, who portrays the twins' long lost triplet brother, Boz.

 Taping location

 The series was filmed at Sunset Gower Studios (which also housed production of the first season of That's So Raven).

+Development

+On the occasion of the premiere of Pair of Kings, key individuals were interviewed by The Denver Post.
+Adam Bonnett, then Senior Vice President of Original Programming for Disney Channel, detailed the reasoning behind the development of Pair of Kings:“Our first question with any new show is whether the characters and the premise speak to boys, because Disney XD is more boy-focused.
+The other thing with XD is, boys are watching a lot of animation, so I think even in their live shows, they are looking for something that’s a little more outrageous and unpredictable.”Mitchel Musso commented on his relationship with Doc Shaw as follows: “We hit it off on the first day riding up in the elevator for the audition.”For this reason, the central element of the series—the relationship between the brothers and best friends—would work well.
+Musso further explained:"The key is that we really want this.
+A lot of people let it get ahead of them and they think because they have the job, they don’t have to worry about it.
+We really want this to work, to be funny and for everybody to have a good time.”

 Broadcast

 The series aired worldwide on Disney XD and Disney Channel.
 In Canada it premiered on September 17, 2010 on Family.
 In the United Kingdom and Ireland previewed on December 16, 2010 and premiered on January 3, 2011 on Disney XD and premiered on December 17, 2010 on Disney Channel.
 It previewed on December 19, 2010 and premiered in February 2011 in Singapore, Malaysia, and the Philippines.
 In Australia and New Zealand it previewed on January 1, 2011 and premiered on January 31, 2011.
 It premiered in India on June 11, 2011.
 In South Africa it premiered on May 13, 2011.
 The series is also streaming on Disney+.